TTU-CSC/ttu-csc.github.com/_posts/2015-07-19-lab-8-security-system.markdown

              * This function will put the lockbox into
              * a locked state, as described in the lab.
              * This function should wait for the select
-             * key to be pressed before returning.
+             * key to be pressed before calling into
+             * the unlockAttempt state.
              */
           }